EXPLORE TAYLORS FALLS, MN & ST. CROIX FALLS, WI

-The St. Croix River Valley and its surrounding area was originally occupied by the semi-nomadic American Indian Tribes.
+The St. Croix River Valley and its surrounding area were originally occupied by the semi-nomadic American Indian Tribes.
 These people lived mainly on wild rice, fish and game.
 As the valley moved into the eighteenth century, two primary tribes inhabited the area, the Ojibwe and the Dakota.
-Eventually the Dakota were driven out of the area after the Battle of Kathio.
+Eventually, the Dakota were driven out of the area after the Battle of Kathio.

-In the 1830’s, immigrants began to settle on both sides of the Upper St Croix River Valley.
-A lush history of French fur trade, interchange with the native people of the St. Croix, and western expansion led to a period in history that began the logging and immigration eras forever changing the St. Croix River Valley.
-Taylors Falls and St. Croix falls became the northernmost site navigable by steamboat attracting entrepreneurs of all kinds.
+In the 1830s, immigrants began to settle on both sides of the Upper St Croix River Valley.
+A lush history of French fur trade, interchange with the native people of the St. Croix, and western expansion led to a period in history that began the logging and immigration eras that forever changed the St. Croix River Valley.
+Taylors Falls and St. Croix Falls became the northernmost site navigable by steamboat attracting entrepreneurs of all kinds.

 The famous log jam of 1886 intrigued reporters and photos of the colossal log piles were published all over the world.
 These piles reached into the Dalles and backed up for nearly seven miles north on the river.
 This region soon became threatened by the mining industry prompting community leaders from both the Minnesota and Wisconsin sides to take action to preserve this exquisite valley.
 These leaders worked together to establish the first interstate park in the nation consisting of approximately 1,600 acres.

-In 1912 the river’s great power was harnessed with the creation of a hydroelectric dam.
+In 1907 the river’s great power was harnessed by the creation of a hydroelectric dam.
 This dam supplied power to the Minneapolis and St. Paul metropolitan areas and served as the entry to the upper St. Croix River.
 It has been protected since 1968 under the Wild & Scenic Rivers Act.

 The geology of the Upper St. Croix Valley is unique in itself as it hosts claim to a scenic gorge, exposed cliff rocks remnant of ancient flood basalts, potholes, moraine deposits, and the Wellness Esker.
 Explorers of all ages are sure to enjoy the great St. Croix River Valley.
 Visit the itinerary page today to plan your adventure.